Morohiko/machinepart/README.md

 In that case need avoid access to that memory from different modules at the same time.
 Make variable like `busy`.
 When write/read to memory, install variable to true, if another memory want to write/read then he need to check busy variable.
 Something like `condition variable`.

+Machine part like a server(slave), all constrol instruction must send from glasses(android).
+How it must work:

 #### Core (module & main thread(main() ) )
+ - create thread for connecting machinepart to phone through TCP, this stream using for controlling machine part.
- - start Camera module thread
+ - start Camera module thread(on request)
- - start Camera data transmitter thread
+ - start Camera data transmitter thread(on request)
- - start Gyroscope data receiver thread
+ - start Gyroscope data receiver thread(on request)
- - start Motor Controller thread
+ - start Motor Controller thread(on request)

 #### Camera module (module & thread)
  - get stream from camera (must have access to camera)